manelpuig/rUBot_drone_ws/Documentation/01_Drone_Setup.md

 You can clone the project from my github: https://github.com/manelpuig/rUBot_drone_ws

-The you need to follow the instructions without the cloning the packages.
+Then you need to follow the instructions without the cloning the packages.

->If you are working on ROS environment "TheConstruct" an error will occur on installation of h264_image_transport.
-This will only afect the real visualization of the drone images, but all the simulation will work.
+>During compilation some errors will occur.
+This is due to the Tello packages that will need some installation before compilation.
+This will be done on the corresponding document for Tello drone demonstration.

 ### **1.2.
 Launching the simulation**